rava2002/grade.github.io/README.md

 # grade.github.io g
-PUDUCHERRY TECHNOLOGICAL UNIVERSITY - CGPA, GPA, Percentage, and Classification Calculator for Computer Science Students

-This tool calculates a student's academic standing by providing CGPA, GPA, percentage, and final classification.
-Designed for Computer Science students, it allows input of semester grades, calculates weighted scores based on credits, and provides a detailed summary of each semester's GPA.
-The calculator also determines final classification (such as First Class or Distinction) based on overall performance and the number of attempts.
+Developed a user-friendly GPA & CGPA calculator web application for Computer Science students at Women's Engineering College, Puducherry, affiliated with Puducherry Technological University.
+This tool helps students easily input their course details, including credits and grades, to quickly calculate their GPA, CGPA, percentage, and class standing.
+By automating the calculation process, it makes tracking academic progress simpler and ensures students can accurately monitor their performance throughout their studies.

  Saravanan S.